Play Live Radio

 KLCC

 On Wednesday, landscaping crews were working to remove some grass on the Pearl Street side of the building along an area where the fence would apparently stand.
+Construction on black-grated fencing, roughly eight feet high, started that evening around 7 p.m.

-The City of Eugene said because the building is federal property, it did not have the ability to prevent the fence from being built.
+The City of Eugene said that because the building is federal property, it did not have the ability to prevent the fence from being built.

 The city did issue "Right-of-Way Use Permits" for temporary lane closures during construction.
-While the city said it had no authority to prevent the federal government from building the fence, it did review the application to temporarily close lanes in front of the building to facility the fence's construction.
+While the city said it had no authority to prevent the federal government from building the fence, it did review the application to temporarily close lanes in front of the building to facilitate the fence's construction.

 "The City reviewed the application, all requirements were met, and the permit was issued," said a press release issued Wednesday by the Eugene Police Department.
-"The City approves or denies permits based solely on whether the permit requirements are met, not based on who is applying.
+"The City approves or denies permits based solely on whether the permit requirements are met, not based on who is applying."

 Those right-of-way permits are valid for April 29 and 30, according to a page on the city's website.